 Adopting a methodological strategy that enables a multifaceted exploration of sexual coercion, the study will draw on pretrial documents, trial proceedings, penal codes and law treatises.
 These sources can reveal transformations in legal understandings and treatments of rape, as well as in the ways that important power dynamics of difference (for example, gender, age, and socioeconomic status), act upon ideologies and practices of sexual violence.
 They can also unpack the multiplicity of cultural meanings assigned to rape over time, privileging the voices of the individuals involved: policemen, jurists, perpetrators, victims and witnesses.
 In doing so, the project will highlight how authorities, communities and individuals evaluated the moral injury that a rape provoked to the social reputation of victims and their families.
 It will also uncover official and lay perceptions on proper and unacceptable sexuality, on coerced and consensual sex and their shifts over time.

-- Kouroutzas Christos, of Sociology, University of the Aegean
+- Kouroutzas Christos, Dr. of Sociology, University of the Aegean

 - Trubeta Sevasti, Professor of Sociology (Vertretungsprofessur) on “Childhood and Difference (Diversity Studies)”, University of Applied Sciences Magdeburg-Stendal, Germany